Veterans Transitional Housing Program

 Women Veterans Wing

-Opened in July, 2017, the Women Veterans Wing provides more privacy and security for Women Veterans participating in the Transitional Housing Program in Port Orchard by offering a separate housing wing dedicated to serving the needs of Women Veterans.
+The Women Veterans Wing provides more privacy and security for Women Veterans participating in the Transitional Housing Program by offering a separate housing wing dedicated to serving the needs of Women Veterans.